 - New Homeowner Plumbing Guide

-From a CP12 check in a Peckham HMO to a commercial kitchen drainage installation in a Bermondsey restaurant, every engineer listed here is verified by us and covers Southwark SE postcodes now.
+From a CP12 check in a Peckham HMO to a commercial kitchen drainage installation in a Bermondsey restaurant, every commercial plumber listed here is verified and covering Southwark SE postcodes.

 Sources & further reading